Motion-Aware Transformer for Multi-Object Tracking: Related Work

-Tracking-by-Detection remains the most common paradigm for multi-object tracking.
-These methods typically adopt a two-step pipeline: first detecting bounding boxes in each frame, then associating detections across frames to construct object trajectories.
+\textbf{Tracking-by-Detection} remains the most common paradigm for multi-object tracking.
+These methods typically adopt a two-step pipeline: first detecting bounding boxes in each frame, then associating detections across frames to construct trajectories.
 Performance is therefore heavily dependent on the accuracy of the detection stage.

-SORT~\citet{bewley2016simple} exemplifies this approach by using the Hungarian algorithm~\citep{kuhn1955hungarian} for association and a Kalman filter~\citep{welch1995kalman} to predict object positions.
+SORT~\cite{bewley2016simple} exemplifies this approach by using Hungarian algorithm~\cite{kuhn1955hungarian} for association and a Kalman filter~\cite{welch1995kalman} to predict object positions.
 Detections are matched to predicted boxes using intersection-over-union (IoU) scores.
-DeepSORT~\citet{Wojke2017simple} extends SORT by incorporating appearance features extracted by a learned embedding network, which are compared via cosine distance to improve association robustness.
-Several methods integrate detection and re-identification more tightly.
-JDE~\citet{wang2020towards}, FairMOT~\citet{zhang2021fairmot}, and Unicorn~\citet{yan2022towards} jointly train detection and appearance embeddings in a unified framework.

-ByteTrack~\citet{zhang2022bytetrack}, based on a YOLOX detector, achieves state-of-the-art performance by considering both high- and low-confidence detections, improving recall during association.
-BoT-SORT~\citet{aharon2022botsort} further enhances SORT by refining the Kalman filter state, introducing camera-motion compensation, and integrating Re-ID features.
-Recent efforts incorporate transformers into the association stage.
-TransMOT~\citet{chu2023transmot} and GTR~\citet{zhou2022global} use spatial-temporal transformers to model interactions between instances and aggregate historical context.
-OC-SORT~\citet{cao2023observation} improves upon SORT by re-identifying and rehabilitating lost tracks, further demonstrating the importance of temporal reasoning in tracking-by-detection systems.
+DeepSORT~\cite{Wojke2017simple} extends SORT by incorporating appearance features extracted by a learned embedding network, which are compared via cosine distance to improve association robustness.
+JDE~\cite{wang2020towards}, FairMOT~\cite{zhang2021fairmot}, and Unicorn~\cite{yan2022towards} jointly train detection and appearance embeddings in a unified framework.
+ByteTrack~\cite{zhang2022bytetrack}, based on a YOLOX detector, achieves state-of-the-art performance by considering both high- and low-confidence detections.
+BoT-SORT~\cite{aharon2022botsort} enhances SORT by refining the Kalman filter state, introducing camera-motion compensation, and integrating Re-ID features.
+Recent efforts incorporate transformers into the association.
+TransMOT~\cite{chu2023transmot} and GTR~\cite{zhou2022global} use spatial-temporal transformers to model interactions between instances and aggregate historical context.
+OC-SORT~\cite{cao2023observation} improves upon SORT by re-identifying and rehabilitating lost tracks.